royalapplications/docs/src/r2021/index.md

 # **Getting Started**
 Below you find a quick start guide for Royal TS, Royal TSX and Royal Server.
-Use the navigation above to browse the full documentation.
+Use the navigation above to browse the full documentation. a

 # [Royal TS](#tab/tab-id-rts)
 ### Quick start guide for **Royal TS for Windows**: